 In 2020, Heijboer Castañón was asked by Dutch National Opera to create an alternative season opening, in response to the demands created by the pandemic.
-She assembled an artistic team, and set up an atelier of composers who worked with her in creating Faust [working title]; a production about sharing, space, and knowledge in order to build a future.
+She assembled an artistic team, and set up an atelier of composers who worked with her in creating Faust [working title]; a production about sharing knowledge in order to build a future.
 Faust [working title] received great critical acclaim, and was widely received as an example of what the future of opera could resemble.

 Heijboer Castañón was appointed the prestigious Directing Fellow for the Vocal Arts Department at The Juilliard School in New York during her 2019/20 season, where she worked within the Artist Diploma program on acting techniques, and furthering the understanding of the physical aspects of operatic singing.
 During her time in New York, she created a movement theatre piece with the 15 musicians of Ensemble Connect at Carnegie Hall.
 Through Movement was a piece about life and loss, wrought through chamber music, movement and light.